 A boy used to have to learn the hard way, by asking his father.
 If that didn’t work, and the kid didn’t have an older brother, he’d have to figure it out on his own.
-Authentic tree houses, go-carts, fire crackers, etc. Seem like things of the past.
-These things don’t take blueprints.
-There aren’t any directions.
+Tree houses, go-carts, firecrackers, seem like things of the past.
+Those that don’t take blueprints.
+No directions included.
 These sacred vestiges need to be protected.
 I feel bad for our younger generations, kids raised on a constant onslaught of social media.
 They suffer from a constant barrage of advertising.
 They are bombarded worse than London.
-It is a blitzkrieg by Justin Bieber, Twilight, and Facebook.
-The fact that 1 in 5 relationships start online is disturbing.
-Kids are connected through wires now.
+A blitzkrieg of Justin Bieber, Twilight, and Facebook.
+1 in 5 relationships start online.
+Connected through wires.
 Mystical mainframes that make them feel and live their relationships’ through pictures and text.
 It’s our own version of The Matrix.
-As for me, I can never accurately convey an emotion in texts.
+Ironic, I can never accurately convey an emotion in texts.
 I’m glad for that.
 Twittering their lives away.
-Obviously by now you know it takes more then 140 characters to get my point across.
+By now you know it takes more than 140 characters to get my point across.

 Where are the role models that made boys want to be men?
 Charles Bronson, Clint Eastwood, Steve McQueen.
-He ran five miles everyday.
-He worked as an oil rigger, a carnie, a lumberjack, and even a towel boy in a brothel.
-They all served in the military.
+Ran five miles every day, worked as an oil rigger, a carnie, a lumberjack, and even a towel boy in a brothel.
+All served in the military.
 McQueen spent 41 days in the brig for going AWOL for two weeks with his girlfriend.
 He died in Ciudad, Juarez, a known hideout of John Dillinger.
 Men who knew one thing.
 Livin’.
 Cars, guns, action movies, and women.
 A man used to have to QUIT smoking.
-To be honest we will never know woman, but you know what I mean.
-As a kid my car knowledge was limited.
-We didn’t have anything special.
+As a kid, we didn’t have anything special.
 My dad always talked about the muscle cars he used to have.
 He got rid of them in exchange for something more practical.
-The fuel efficient, economically sound, family mobile.
+The fuel-efficient, economically sound, family mobile.
 Just being around him, watching him tinker with the engine, was fascinating.
 Here was a guy with zero actual mechanic experience and yet he was comfortable.
 It wasn’t a chore; it was therapy.
 I know this now because I see cars for what they truly are; freedom.
-They aren’t merely tools or machines of transportation.
-They are freedom on wheels.
-They are gateways to new places.
-My dad gave up that freedom for his family.
+Freedom on wheels.
+They are a gateway to new places.
+My dad gave up part of that freedom for his family.
 He had a Karma Ghia and a GTO at one point in his life.
 Like most men of that generation, as a father, he had to forfeit his prizes for soccer practices and family trips to DC.

-There are certain lessons and trials one must pass to enter the ancient fraternity known as brotherhood.
+There are certain lessons and trials one must pass to enter the ancient fraternity known as the brotherhood.
 Sisters are welcome too.
 None of that “He-Man-woman-hating” nonsense.
 Mankind is an equal opportunity employer.
 But today it seems these ancient rituals are lost.
-What is coming?
 Can we survive when most guys can’t change a tire?
-Women’s liberation was great.
-But then you can start walking home by yourself and see how liberal you are.
-Role models now are metro sexual prepubescent males, who sing in musicals, and talking robots.
-We lived through Backstreet Boys, NSYNC, and O Town.
+Role models now are metrosexual prepubescent males, who sing in musicals, and talking robots.
+We lived through boy bands.
 Why the hell do I know the dance to Bye Bye Bye?
-In spite of all this we always have the desire to be different.
-We have the desire to live in a different time or be a different person.
-I wanted to live in a time where standing for something wasn’t a cliché.
+In spite of all this, we have the desire to be more.
+The desire to live in a better time or be a better person.
+A time where standing for something wasn’t a cliché.

 Jam of the week: